Marcus990/Guess-Who/README.md

 This project incorporated complex features using data structures and algorithms that included an AI computer opponent that strategically guesses the other player’s character through a logic-based approach and analysis of player input.

+The project also takes advantage of the object-oriented nature of Java and special emphasis is placed on object oriented programming.
+OOP concepts and structures incorporated into the project code include inheritance, abstract classes, polymorphism, encapsulation, and more.

 The Java Swing framework was also used to create a user-friendly GUI that allows the player to seamlessly interact with the program and software.